Assistant Practitioner (Level 5)

 Modules

 This programme enables employer and learner to choose some of the modules.
-This includes profession specific routes including: Occupational Therapy and Physiotherapy.
+This includes 5 profession specific routes including: Occupational Therapy, Physiotherapy, and Health and Social Care (which includes nursing).
 A list of modules is available on the course webpage or course materials.

 Placements